NCAS-CMS/cfa-conventions/README.md

-The CFA (Climate and Forecast Aggregation) conventions are designed for storing a netCDF file which does not contain the data of selected variables ("aggregation variables"), rather those variables contain special metadata that provide instructions on how to create their data as an aggregation of data from other sources, which may be self-describing datasets in their own right.
+The CFA (Climate and Forecast Aggregation) conventions are designed for storing a netCDF file which does not contain the data of selected variables ("aggregation variables"), rather those variables contain special attributes that provide instructions on how to create their data as an aggregation of data from other sources, which may be self-describing datasets in their own right.

 In general, netCDF variables always contain their own data and